CGitwater/Look-at-the-shiny-shiny/BitDefender/README.txt

 Next Run the IntunewinappUtill.exe

 It will prompt you for the source folder
-Enter the file path for BitDefendernder folder you created Next enter Bitdefender.msi as set-up up file
+Enter the file path for the BitDefender folder you created Next enter Bitdefender.msi as set-up up file
 Next it will ask you to specify the output folder (just use the same location as your BitDefender folder) Next it will ask you catalogue the folder just click no